pepe454/pepe454.github.io/about.md

 ---
 layout: page
-title: Meet our four tutors
+title: Meat our four tutors
 permalink: /about/
 ---

-Honestly screw akash
+ERIC LOVES MEAT IN MOUTH.
+All kinds of meat.
+Name any kind and send it to eric@hilhorst.us if you can find a high definition photo